Skip to content

 Note

-Use the <vcfa.vro.integration> element in the Maven profile to specify the integration endpoint that you want to use for Orchestrator resources in the project (such as workflows exposed as catalog items).
-If the property is missing, the default name embedded-VRO is used.
+Use the value of the <vcfa.vro.integration> element in the Maven profile to specify the integration endpoint that you want to use for Orchestrator resources in the project (such as workflows exposed as catalog items).
+If the property is missing, Build Tools for VMware Aria uses the default name embedded-VRO.

 Additional Parameters